kubeshop/kusk-gateway/docs/docs/reference/cli/dashboard-cmd.md

 # `kusk dashboard`

-Kusk provides a kusk dashboard command to expose and navigate easily to the Kusk Gateway Dashboard in the browser. `kusk dashboard` will start a port-forward session on port 8080, by default, to the envoyfleet serving the dashboard and will open the dashboard in the browser.
+Kusk provides a Kusk Dashboard command to expose and navigate easily to the Kusk Gateway Dashboard in the browser. `kusk dashboard` will start a port-forward session on port 8080, by default, to the envoyfleet serving the dashboard and will open the dashboard in the browser.
 By default this is kusk-gateway-private-envoy-fleet.kusk-system.

 If you installed all the components using `kusk install` without changing any of the default values, running `kusk dashboard` will be sufficient to open the dashboard.